novnc/websockify/README.md

 ### Implementations of websockify

 The primary implementation of websockify is in python.
-There are two other implementations of websockify in C, and Node (node.js) in the `other/` subdirectory.
+There are also alternative implementations in the `other/` subdirectory.

 Here is the feature support matrix for the the websockify
 implementations: